system76/docs/_articles/switch-from-macos-to-popos.md

 There are many ways to game on Linux.

-Developers offer a variety of open-source titles through the Pop!\_Shop, and there are large numbers of Linux native games available through Steam.
+Developers offer a variety of game titles through the Pop!\_Shop, and there are large numbers of Linux native games available through Steam.

-Many Windows games have become available on Linux through the WINE compatibility layer (a recursive acronym which stands for Wine Is Not an Emulator) with more being added constantly.

 Valve, the company behind Steam, now actively contributes improvements to the WINE project and have forked their own version of it, called Proton, for even greater compatibility.

 Lutris is a community created, open-source program which helps users organize their games library and offers turnkey installer scripts for a variety of popular games, emulators and compatibility software.

-With these ongoing improvements there are many more games available on Linux than on macOS.
+With these ongoing improvements, there are many more games available on Linux than on macOS.

 The website [ProtonDB (Proton Database)](https://www.protondb.com/) is an unofficial repository of user-tested games with notes about how well they work on Linux.